đź“– How to create Timer and configure it step-by-step

 • The time will be calculated according to the working calendar.

-• The time it takes to resolve the request will depend on the priority of the task.
+• The time it takes to resolve the request will depend on the priority of the issue.

 • Priority Lowest - 144h